qosha1/easy-sdk/CONTRIBUTING.md

 ---

-Thank you for contributing to Django API Documentation Generator! 🎉
+Thank you for contributing to Easy SDK! 🎉